App-vNext/Polly-Samples/PollyTestWebApi/README.md

 ## Structure

+- The [`Controllers/ValueController.cs`](Controllers/ValuesController.cs)
+  - contains the definition of the  `/api/Values/{id}` endpoint
+  - decorated with the rate limiting policy
 - The [`Program.cs`](Program.cs) contains the majority of the codebase
   - the rate limiting policy definition
   - the controllers registration
-  - and it exposes the last two endpoint via Minimal API
+  - and it exposes the rest of the endpoints via Minimal API
-- The [`Controllers/ValueController.cs`](Controllers/ValuesController.cs)
-  - contains the definition of the  `/api/Values/{id}` endpoint
-  - decorated with the rate limiting policy

 ## How to run?